890tsugua/AugustBHilger/README.md

 **Tech:** Deep Learning, Computer Vision, PyTorch, Fluorescence Microscopy

 **Summary**
 Successfully developed a custom adaptation of Mask R-CNN to detect and sub-pixel localize point spread functions (PSFs) in noisy, heterogeneous backgrounds.
-Accurate and efficient PSF localization is a key part of Single Molecule Studies, facilitating studies of eg. mRNA vaccines, enzymatic activity and lipid nanoparticles.
+Accurate and efficient PSF localization is a key step in modern Single Molecule Studies, facilitating studies of eg. mRNA vaccines, enzymatic activity and lipid nanoparticles.

 **What I did**
 - Researched and experimented with state-of-the-art object detection frameworks, including Faster R-CNN, YOLO, DETR, and Mask R-CNN variants, to understand trade-offs in speed, accuracy, and architecture.